 - Enter information once annually directly on the new Home Instruction Portal, uploading any required prior year assessment information (prior year assessment not required for those filing for home instruction the first time in Maine); or

 Parents who supply a valid email address will receive an email acknowledgment.

 - Special Education & Home Instruction.
-Home instruction students are eligible to receive special education services at their resident school unit’s public school.
+Home instruction students are eligible to receive special education and related services at their resident school unit’s public school.
 The public school has an obligation to provide such services only in the event that the student elects to participate in classes at the school, and only to the extent that those services are necessary, due to the student’s disability, to enable the student to participate in those classes.
 On the Special Education Laws & Regulations page, click "State Regulation: Chapter 101" to download the document.
 See Section IV.4.H.

 Standards for participation in public schools by students enrolled in equivalent instruction programs.
 A student receiving home instruction may participate in public school activities as outlined in Title 20-A, Section 5021.
 A school administrative unit is entitled to receive state subsidy for any student who receives instruction through one or more on-site academic courses from a public school but is not a full-time student.
 The rate of reimbursement must be established in increments of 0.25 full-time equivalent status up to 1.0 full-time equivalent status based on the average amount of time per day that a student receives on-site academic services from a public school.